Kotelaa/habit-mood-tracker/README.md

-# 🌱 A tracker of habits and moods
+# 🌱 Habit and Mood Tracker

 A web application for tracking daily, weekly, and monthly habits with mood logging and streak tracking.
 Built with Django and PostgreSQL.